storacha/specs/w3-filecoin.md

 #### `filecoin/offer`

-An agent MAY invoke `filecoin/offer` capability to request storing a content piece in Filecoin.
+An agent MAY invoke the `filecoin/offer` capability to request storing a content piece in Filecoin.
 See [schema](#filecoinqueue-schema).

 > `did:key:zAliceAgent` invokes `filecoin/offer` capability provided by `did:web:web3.storage`